PaulleDemon/LonersMafia-support/README.md

 support for loners-mafia, give feedback, feature request here

+LonersMafia is currently down because AWS free trial ended, if you want to see it up please [buy me a coffee](https://www.buymeacoffee.com/ArtPaul), So I can afford to pay for servers

 ## Reporting Bugs

 If you found a Bug Please report the bug according to.
 (Please read through [Bug reporting Guidlines](https://github.com/PaulleDemon/LonersMafia-support/blob/main/BugReporting.md))